South Africa's ANC faces tough municipal vote over poor services - NewsBreak

 South Africa's ANC faces tough municipal vote over poor services

-EVATON, South Africa (Reuters) - In a township in South Africa’s industrial heartland, raw sewage flows through the streets and into people’s homes.
+EVATON, South Africa, Oct 28 (Reuters) - In a township in South Africa's industrial heartland, raw sewage flows through the streets and into people's homes.

 Dilapidated infrastructure and poor services in areas that have traditionally been strongholds of the governing African National Congress (ANC) could hurt it in municipal elections on Monday.